 But he was a boarder at Cheltenham College from the age of 8, and then in 1876 when he was 12, his mother Agnes and youngest brother Frederick died.
 In 1881 he graduated from Cheltenham and started at the Military College, Woolwich, where he remained until he was 19.
 He joined the Royal Artillery and was posted to the Garrison Artillery in 1884.
 His father and sister died in 1885, but by then he’d been living away from home for very many years, so it would not have affected him as deeply as others in the family.
 Nevertheless, he retained a fond affection for his older sister Jane, which has transmitted itself down the generations.

-Donald was marked out for a distinguished military career.
-In 1892, aged only 28, he was posted as adjutant to the (Percy) Volunteer Artillery, Morpeth, and on 21 June he married Mary Rose Holden from her parent’s home in Dover.
+His career in Egypt is covered in the previous chapter, after his engagement to Mary Rose in 1892 he had to return to England and, aged only 28, he was posted as adjutant to the (Percy) Volunteer Artillery, Morpeth, and on 21 June he married Mary Rose from her parent’s home in Dover.

 Their first child, Francis Donald Holden (later known as Bunny, because of his habit of twitching his nose), was born exactly nine months later on 27 March 1893 at Dover; presumably Mary Rose choosing to be with her family for the first birth.
 Not only did Donald become a father, but he was promoted Captain, Royal Artillery too.